 Running From the Hip: Hip Flexor Stretches More Flexibility & Extension

 Running is one of the most popular forms of physical activity.
 About 60 million people participate in running events worldwide every year.
-Two big reasons may be that it’s inexpensive and convenient: All you need is a pair of sneakers to get started.
+Two big reasons may be that it’s inexpensive and convenient.
+All you need is a pair of sneakers to get started.
 However, that doesn’t mean it’s easy.
+Like other exercises that require a great deal of movement – full-contact sports, cold-weather activities like skiing or snowboarding, or even riding a bike – you’ll need time for your body to adjust.

 In this article, we’ll dive into preventive measures and the best hip stretches for runners.
 First, though, let’s take a look at what’s happening at the hip joint during the running movement.